-I would hope they refer to audience analytics platforms like Audiense, Affinio, Helix, or other Brandwatch alternatives.
-Sadly according to the Altimeter Study, only 23% are using social data of this type to inform content.
+I hope they refer to audience analytics platforms like Audiense, Affinio, Helix, or other Brandwatch alternatives.
+Sadly according to the Altimeter Study, only 23% use social data of this type to inform content.
 As much as I am disappointed in the report, I see it as an opportunity.
-If you work in marketing, PR, or other communications function, I would suggest spending time understanding audience analysis to know how to use this type of data to fuel your new marketing campaigns.
+If you work in marketing, PR, or other communications function, I would suggest understanding audience analysis to know how to use this data to fuel your new marketing campaigns.

 Using Data to Improve the Customer Experience

-Whether you’re a B2B or B2C brand, your end goal is to provide a positive experience for customers.
-You can do that by ensuring your content aligns with consumer insights and provides business value.
+Whether you’re a B2B or B2C brand, your end goal is to provide a positive customer experience.
+You can ensure your content aligns with consumer insights and delivers business value.

 Below are three reasons why data-driven marketing is so vital in the modern world, where technology makes it easy for marketers and advertisers to collect data:

-Data-driven marketing can help you create relevant content for your audience.
-By knowing the customer’s interests, you will be able to tailor landing pages and ad copy that speaks directly to those needs.
+- Data-driven marketing can help you create relevant content for your audience.
+For example, knowing the customer’s interests, you can tailor landing pages and ad copy that speaks directly to those needs.
 Ad formats like video or native ads can also better engage customers on social channels such as Facebook, Twitter, LinkedIn, Snapchat, and Instagram.

-Data helps you find the white space in the market by helping you understand what your customers want or need.
-You can also use analytics to create content that will become a leader in your industry for years to come because it is so effective at solving customer problems.
+- Data helps you find the white space in the market by helping you understand what your customers want or need.
+You can also use analytics to create content that will become a leader in your industry for years because it effectively solves customer problems.

-Content is only one aspect of your overall digital marketing strategy.
-Data-driven marketing will also help you improve your paid search, public relations, and customer engagement efforts because it helps you measure what is most effective from a return on investment perspective.
+- Content is only one aspect of your overall digital marketing strategy.
+Data-driven marketing will also help you improve your paid search, public relations, and customer engagement efforts because it enables you to measure the most effective from a return on investment perspective.

 Speed to Insight Should Drive Data-Driven Marketing Campaigns

-For example, if you are using audience analytics data to determine which content is creating the most engagement, clicks, conversions or impressions, you can use that information to create more of the same types of content across other channels.
-If you are using customer data to understand how customers interact with your website, you can use that information to improve the customer experience.
+For example, suppose you are using audience analytics data to determine which content creates the most engagement, clicks, conversions, or impressions.
+In that case, you can use that information to make more of the same types of content across other channels.
+Likewise, if you are using customer data to understand how customers interact with your website, you can use that information to improve the customer experience.

-As you can see, data-driven marketing is a vital part of any successful digital marketing strategy.
-By understanding your audience and using data to make decisions quickly, you can improve your marketing campaigns and create a better experience for your customers.
+As you can see, data-driven marketing is vital to any successful digital marketing strategy.
+By understanding your audience and using data to make decisions quickly, you can improve your marketing campaigns and create a better customer experience.